 You can choose to put it on either the left or right side.
 It mounts into the pre-designated cylindrical tube that’s welded atop each foot on the unit.

 The landmine consists of a black powder coated steel sleeve.
 It’s designed to hold the end of your barbell.
-You use the other end of the barbell to load on weight and to hold onto for the exercises.
+You use the other end of the barbell to load weight and to hold during the exercises.

 The sleeve is connected to its attachment point with a short rod that rotates around its axis.
 There is a pivot joint connecting this rod to the actual landmine sleeve.

 The combination of the rotation and pivot capabilities allows you to:

 - Set the direction of the landmine to the front, to the rear, out to the side, or anywhere in between.
 This lets you set up for landmine exercises wherever you want.

 - Move the barbell through multiple planes of motion, rather than being a single fixed plane.

 Note that there’s also a smaller 1″ diameter sleeve below the main Olympic-sized sleeve in case you have a standard-sized bar that you wanted to use on this.
 However, not many people have long standard bars these days, so this is a feature that very few people will ever use.

 When not in use, you can flip the landmine sleeve up and back so that it’s out of your way.

 There are a great many landmine exercise possibilities.
 Most will work your shoulders and/or core.
 You can also do some variations of the Big 3 plus different types of rows.
 Here’s a list of some popular ones: